SorpoBlock/CoolRTS/RTS Game Docs/RTS Game/Resources.md

+Resources can be stored in people's [[Residence]] for family use, or you can use [[Policies]] to tell people where to stockpile public resources.

 Possible resources include:
 * Wood - Firewood for homes, [[Building]] material, minor ingredient in early [[Tools]], charcoal
 * Coal / Charcoal - Mined or created for use in processing metal in early game, heating homes*